rhiaro/questforbrothers/notes/notes.md

 * They also pick up androgynous twins Atta and Dipa.
 * Nika is killed by an arrow when they're attacked by a rival (to Sollh'ara's) gang of raiders.
 * It's unclear whether S'ollhara would have betrayed them if Nika had lived.
-* They get to the giant amazing city ruins and S'hollara hands them over to her 'buddies'.
+* They get to the giant amazing city ruins and Sollh'ara hands them over to her 'buddies'.

 * there's a six year interlude whilst:
   ** Jackann is imprisoned doing forced labour after S'ollhara sells him out.
 Sideline: this is how all of Tanton and region's sourcetech is produced, he did not realise.